joelamouche/rmrk2-examples/README.md

 ![Chunkies](chunkies.png)

 This example shows how to create a composable NFT using [Base](https://github.com/rmrk-team/rmrk-spec/blob/2.0-wip/standards/rmrk2.0.0/entities/base.md) entity of type SVG.
-As well as nested NFTs equippable into chunky hands
+As well as nested NFTs equippable into substra hands

 ## Scripts